Prochain séminaire MECABIONIC le 5 février 2026

 5ème étage - Bâtiment Fizeau

-Our next MECABIONIC Seminar will be given by Raphaël Clément from the Institut de Biologie de Marseille on Tuesday, 30th of September at 11am in the Meeting Room at the 5th floor of the Fizeau building.
+Our next MECABIONIC Seminar will be given by Massimo Vassalli from the University of Glasgow on Thursday, 5th of February at 11am in the Meeting Room at the 5th floor of the Fizeau building.